The Clear Edge

 The Executive Summary

-• Who this is for: Founder-operators between $30K–$100K/month running B2B service or consulting businesses who own dozens of frameworks but still feel stuck, overloaded, and unsure which part of the business is actually breaking.
+• Who this is for: Founder-operators between $30K–$100K/month running B2B service or consulting businesses who own 20+ frameworks but still feel stuck and overloaded.

-• The Business OS Problem: Most operators are layer-illiterate, stacking 8+ frameworks over 4–7 months for only $2K–$4K of noisy movement while the real constraint layer keeps choking clean growth.
+• The Business OS Problem: Most operators stay layer-illiterate, stacking 8+ frameworks over 4–7 months for $2K–$4K of noise while the real constraint layer silently throttles growth.

-• What you’ll learn: The 5 Business OS Layers (Signal, Execution, Capacity, Time, Energy), the OS Comprehension Fluency ladder, the weekly Layer Diagnostic, and the 90-Day OS Training Protocol.
+• What you’ll learn: The 5 Business OS Layers, the OS Comprehension Fluency ladder, the weekly Layer Diagnostic, and the 90-Day OS Training Protocol that tie them together.

-• What changes if you apply it: Instead of “fixing time” when signal is broken, you identify the first “no” layer, sequence fixes in order, and turn scattered effort into $10K–$20K clean lifts with less chaos.
+• What changes if you apply it: You stop “fixing time” when signal’s broken, use the first “no” to pick the layer, and turn scattered effort into $10K–$20K cleaner movement.

-• Time to implement: Expect 90 days to reach OS comprehension fluency, with 2–3 weeks for layer awareness, 4–6 weeks for diagnostic accuracy, and 8–12 weeks for interaction fluency plus a weekly 15 minutes check-in.
+• Time to implement: Expect 90 days total — 2–3 weeks for layer awareness, 4–6 weeks for diagnostic accuracy, and 8–12 weeks for interaction fluency with a weekly 15 minutes check-in.

 Written by Nour Boustani for $30K–$100K founder-operators who want $150K-level control without spending another year spraying frameworks at the wrong layer.